nathangtg/nathangtg/README.md

 # About Me

-An art student turned into a technology student and is somehow surviving this field (barely)
+A music student turned into a technology student and is somehow surviving this field (barely)

 ## Expertise